61l65x/wirelescanner/README.md

-# Wirelescanner
+# Wirelesscanner

-Bluai is a C multi-threaded program designed to perform various Bluetooth-related tasks concurrently.
-It's divided into three main threads for now more coming!
+**Wirelesscanner** is a multi-threaded C program that scans Bluetooth and WiFi devices.
+It collects data from all nearby wireless devices by utilizing **all Bluetooth and WiFi interfaces** connected to the scanning device.
+This means the more interfaces available (Bluetooth or WiFi) and the more processing power your device has, the more data can be gathered, resulting in more powerful scanning capabilities and use cases.

+- **Multi-threaded**: Handles Bluetooth and WiFi scanning simultaneously.
+- **Device Compatibility**: Runs on any C-capable device (e.g., Raspberry Pi Zero).
+- **Data Collection**: Gathers data from all nearby Bluetooth and WiFi devices using every available interface connected to the scanning device.
+- **Data Transmission**: Sends collected data to a server.
+- **ESP Implementation**: BLE device scanning on supported ESP boards (`platformio.ini`).

+## WiFi Scanning
-+ Arguments "wifi" to turn wifi scan on!
++ Arguments `"wifi"` to turn WiFi scan on!
-+ Default the wifi scan is off only scans bluetoothdevices
++ Default: WiFi scan is off; only Bluetooth devices are scanned.

+---

 ## Bluetooth Scanning Capabilities

-- **BLE Scanning (Ready)**: Our scanner efficiently captures data from constantly advertising BLE devices, allowing for rapid collection of information without needing explicit inquiries.
+- **BLE Scanning (Ready)**: Efficiently captures data from constantly advertising BLE devices, allowing rapid collection without explicit inquiries.
-- **Bluetooth Classic (Ready)**: Scanning for classic Bluetooth devices involves sending inquiry requests, which may result in a slightly slower data collection process compared to BLE.
+- **Bluetooth Classic (Ready)**: Scans classic Bluetooth devices using inquiry requests, which may result in slightly slower data collection compared to BLE.

 ## Features

 ### Thread 1: Bluetooth Device Scanner

-- This thread is responsible for scanning and collecting data from all nearby Bluetooth devices.
+- Scans and collects data from nearby Bluetooth devices.
-- It continuously scans for devices and updates the collected information.
+- Continuously updates device information.

-### Thread 2: Wifi Device Scanner
+### Thread 2: WiFi Device Scanner

-wifi-scan small C/C++ library for monitoring signal strength of WiFi networks.
-It can collect data from:
+- Monitors WiFi signal strength using a small C/C++ library.
+- Collects data from:
-- associated station only (rapidly) (Connected)
+  - Associated station only (rapidly, connected).
-- all networks around (slow passive scan)
+  - All networks around (slow passive scan).

-- This thread is resbonsible for scanning and collecting data from all nearby networks
-- it continuosly passive scans nearby networks for networks & updates collected data
+- Continuously scans and updates collected data.

-### Thread 3: Dynamic Linked List of Devices Maintenance
+### Thread 3: Dynamic Linked List Maintenance

-- This thread ensures that the dynamic linked list containing device information is kept clean.
+- Manages a dynamic linked list of devices.
-- Devices that have not been seen for a certain period are removed from the list to prevent data clutter.
+- Removes devices not seen for a certain period to prevent data clutter.

 ### Thread 4: Data Transmission to Server

-- The third thread is responsible for sending collected data to a remote server.
+- Sends collected data to a remote server via HTTP POST requests.
-- It constructs POST requests and sends data to the specified server endpoint.

 ## Prerequisites

-Before running Bluai, make sure you have the following prerequisites:
+Before running Wirelesscanner, ensure you have:
 - C Compiler
 - Libcurl (for HTTP communication)
 - Bluetooth hardware support